wso2/docs-ei/en/micro-integrator/docs/setup/deployment/k8s-samples/jms-sender-receiver.md

     ![Create ESB Config Project](../../../assets/img/create_project/docker_k8s_project/esb-config.png)

-3. Add the following proxy service configuration in your ESB Config Project.
+3. Add the following proxy service configuration to your ESB Config Project.
 This service listens to messages from ActiveMQ and publishes to another queue in ActiveMQ.

     ```xml
     <?xml version="1.0" encoding="UTF-8"?>